 If you want to facilitate change in your current relationship or find a successful relationship, loving yourself fully is the only way to ease pain and to open to true love.
 Desperation for another person will only grant you more desperation.
 Loving yourself fully is also the only way to begin to set boundaries within a current relationship and give yourself space to be the most honest, healed version of yourself.

 Soul Mate/Twin Flame delusions die hard deaths, and there is a reason for this.
 We must face our issues and truly love ourselves deeply before we can have a working, healthy relationship.

 Many years ago, I remember stomping my feet with irritation every time I heard an inspirational speaker talk about loving myself more.
 I kept thinking, “I love myself more than enough, just bring me ‘the one.’”
-When I was lost in the middle of those types of thoughts, I was an untreated binge drinker and unable to address my self-destructive behaviors.
-I took antidepressants, but I refused to process deeper traumas from childhood and adulthood.
+When I was lost in the middle of those types of thoughts, I was unable to address my self-destructive behaviors.
+I refused to process deeper traumas from childhood and adulthood.
 I simply wanted “the one” as the answer my pain.
 Abused souls need love badly, but they rarely gravitate to the right ones.
 They gravitate to ones who illuminate and amplify their broken places.

-I got my “one,” and he, too, was a binge drinker with untreated childhood trauma.
-We understood each other.
-We drank together and didn’t drink together.
+I got my “one,” and he, too, had untreated childhood trauma.
 We watched foreign films together and jogged together.
 We read books together, and wrote poems together on separate computers.
 We had so freaking much in common, but that relationship didn’t just explode like a firework show; it exploded like an atomic bomb.
 Though that was a terribly painful experience, it allowed me to start addressing my issues.